Dark Age (novel): Plot

-Atlas' Gorgons capture Lysander and Alexandar, who survived the floods.
+Atlas' Gorgons capture Lysander and Alexandar—who has been mistaken as a gold of the Solar Republic—who survived the floods caused by Orion's earlier rebellion.
 In a bid to prevent Atalantia's planned chemical genocide, Atlas allows Lysander to escape and deliver Atlas to Heliopolis.
-Darrow belatedly identifies Lysander, who has Gilrastes activate an EMP device that cripples Darrow's forces.
+Darrow belatedly identifies Lysander, who has Glirastes activate an EMP device that cripples Darrow's forces.
 Lysander kills Alexandar and leads the civilians of Heliopolis in rebellion, freeing Society prisoners-of-war including Kalindora and Rhone.
 Lysander and Atalantia's forces defeat Darrow's, liberating Atlas, but Kalindora is grievously injured.
-Preparing to make their last stand, Darrow and his top commanders are rescued and evacuated by Cassius, who had survived the duel and been held prisoner by Diomedes.
-Kavax sent him to rescue Darrow should the Senate abandon the Free Legions and Cassius pledges himself to the Republic.
+Preparing to make their last stand, Darrow and his top commanders are rescued and evacuated by Cassius, who had survived his trial and been held captive by Diomedes before escaping to the Solar Republic.
+Kavax sent him to rescue Darrow, should the Senate abandon the Free Legions, and Cassius pledges himself to the Republic.

 Virginia and her allies return to Mars, where Kieran grants Virginia emergency powers of war.
 Pax reunites with Virginia, but the Republic believes Darrow dead.
-Volga surrenders to Fá to save Mars from the Obsidians, who leave the planet.
+Volga surrenders herself to Fá to save Mars from the Obsidians, who leave the planet.
 Pax, aware of Lyria's device, gives her a mission.
 On Mercury, Atalantia arranges for Lysander's assassination, but relents when he publicly acknowledges her authority and proposes marriage.
 She agrees and sleeps with him, enraging Ajax.
 On her deathbed, Kalindora reveals to Lysander that Octavia had ordered Atalantia and Kalindora to murder his parents, as his mother had planned to overthrow Octavia, recognizing her as a corrupt tyrant.
-Diomedes and Ajax capture Earth and Lysander secretly allies with Apollonius, promising him the lives of his betrayers--Atalantia, Ajax, Atlas and Darrow--in exchange for his support in reestablishing the Society with Lysander as Sovereign.
+Diomedes and Ajax capture Earth and Lysander secretly allies with Apollonius, promising him the lives of his betrayers—Atalantia, Ajax and Atlas—as well as Darrow, in exchange for his support in reestablishing the Society, with Lysander as its Sovereign.